jutonz/dctl_rb/README.md

 There are also some non-compose commands to make your life easier

 * `dctl connect app`
-  * Start a new shell in a running `app` container
+  * Start a new shell in a running `app` container.
 * `dctl attach app`
   * Attach your current TTY to that of the running `app` container.
   * This is useful if you've put a debugger or something similar and need to talk directly to a running container's current shell (docker-compose eats stdin/stdout/stderr so normally this isn't possible)
 * `dctl bash app`
-  * Spin up a new `app` image and drop you in a shell
+  * Spin up a new `app` image and drop you in a shell.
+* `dctl recreate app`
+  * Stops, removes, builds, creates, and starts an image.
+  * Useful if you've made a change to one container but don't want to restart your entire stack to have it reflected.
+  * Specify `--build false` (or `-b false`) if you don't want the image to be rebuilt.
+* `dctl cleanup`
+  * Useful for policing the large numbers of built-but-unused containers which tend to accumulate when using docker.
+  * Removes local images without tags and which are not referenced by other images.

 ## Installation